lwasser/lwasser.github.io/themes/clean-hugo/README.md

 The `primary` color is your main brand color - it's used for links, buttons, and other interactive elements. `primaryDark` is a darker version used for hero sections and footer backgrounds, while `primaryLight` is a lighter tint perfect for card backgrounds.
 The `secondary` color provides a warm accent, and `accent` and `accentLight` give you additional options for highlighting specific elements.

-For text and backgrounds, you have `neutral` for gray tones, and specific colors like `blogHighlight` for the blog section background, `link` for hyperlink color, `footerBg` for the footer, and `resumeCard` for resume card backgrounds.
+For text and backgrounds, you have `neutral` for gray tones, and specific colors like `blogHighlight` for the blog section background, `link` for hyperlink color, `footerBg` for the footer, and `featureCard` for feature section card backgrounds.
 Don't worry if you don't customize all of them - the theme has sensible defaults for everything.

 ### Social Media Links